-Note: If the photo ID does not also have a signature, a second ID with a signature will be required, in addition to the photo ID.
+If the photo ID does not have a signature on it, then a second ID with a signature can be used in addition to the photo ID.
 For example, a voter could use a student ID for their photo ID and then show a debit card for their signature.

 I Don’t Have Identification.
 Am I Still Allowed to Vote?

-If a registered voter does not have a valid identification with them when they arrive to the polls, they will be given a provisional ballot.
-Provisional ballots are identical to other regular ballots, but put into an envelope that the voter will sign.
-The provisional ballot cannot be counted until the canvassing board has verified the signature on the ballot matches the signature on file.
+If a registered voter does not have valid identification with them when they arrive to the polls, they can vote a provisional ballot.
+Provisional ballots are identical to regular ballots, but put into an envelope that the voter will sign.
+The provisional ballot cannot be counted until the canvassing board has verified that the signature on the ballot matches the voter’s signature on file.

 If you receive a provisional ballot, you can check its status at VotePinellas.com.
 You have the right to provide written evidence supporting your voting eligibility.
-It must be provided to the Supervisor of Elections by 5 p.m. on the second day after the election.
+Evidence must be provided to the Supervisor of Elections by 5 p.m. on the Thursday after Election Day.

 If you use a mail-in ballot (previously known as an absentee ballot), your signature will act as your identification.
-You will sign the ballot envelope and your signature will be checked to make sure it matches the signature that is on file from when you registered.
+You will sign the ballot envelope and your signature will be checked to make sure it matches the signature that is on file for you.

-Voting Tip: Take a photo on your phone of your signature when registering to see if your current signature matches.
+Voting Tip: Take a photo on your phone of your signature when registering or updating your registration, so that you remember how you signed.

-If you have received a mail ballot, but you decide to vote in person, take your mail ballot (the entire kit) with you to your polling place.
-The mail ballot will be marked “cancelled,” and you will be given a regular ballot.
-If you do not take your mail ballot to the polls, you may vote on a provisional ballot.
+If you have received a mail ballot, but you decide to vote in person, just take your mail ballot (the entire kit) with you to your polling place.
+The mail ballot will be marked “cancelled,” and you will be given an in-person ballot to vote instead.
+If you do not take your mail ballot with you to the polls, you may have to vote a provisional ballot.

 Is the Voter Information Card I Received Considered Proper Voter Identification?